 - Is this true in the regions where you sell, or only in irrelevant markets?

-TrendsCoded doesn’t decode every hidden signal inside models.
-It shows how assistants actually talk about your brand for each ICP you define — and how that story shifts as you update proof, positioning, and regional content.
+The Trendscoded workstation doesn’t decode every hidden signal inside models.
+It shows how assistants actually talk about your brand for each ICP you define, and how that story shifts as you update proof, positioning, and regional content.

 Your Ideal Customer Persona: The Starting Point